 Last week, the authors of a new cookbook contacted me and asked me to review their sugar free cookbook: the Sweeter Side of Candida Cookbook-Desserts for the Holidays, Special Occasions, & Everyday Sweet Treats.
 BINGO!
 Hello…

 Now, you may be wondering why I’m reviewing a Candida cookbook on Trim Healthy Tuesday.
 But don’t be put off by the word Candida in the title.
+Focus on the whole sugar free candy and cookies and pies thing.
 Both of the authors are experienced cooks who have been on the road to recovery from Candida, which happens to be a sugar free eating plan that requires low carb, gluten free flours.
 So we’re just on different roads to the same destination: trim & healthy sugar free treats!
 Bring.
 It.
 On!

 They’ve generously offered to allow me to give away TWO copies for free to my readers!
 So this weekend, I had fun in the kitchen again, and it was just like old times.
 But a skinnier, happier, sugar free version of old times.